Lesson 4

 • Asciidoc (.adoc or .txt extension);

-• Org-mode (.org extension: my favourite, but it only works with Emacs);
+• Org-mode (.org extension: my favourite; however, it is primarily tailored for Emacs);

 • etc.